List of non-coherent units of measurement: Countries, regions, and cities

 The area of a familiar country, state or city is often used as a size reference, especially in journalism.
 Usually the region is used to describe something of similar size to the reference region, but in some cases such references become common enough that multiples of the area start to be used, as in "twice the area of Wales".
 Besides Wales (20,779 km^{2} (8,023 sq mi)), other regions that have been used this way include Belgium (30528 km2), the German state of Saarland (2569.69 km2), and Washington, D.C.
-(61.4 sqmi).
+(61.4 mi2).

 Volume

 Metric ounce

 A metric ounce is an approximation of the imperial ounce, US dry ounce, or US fluid ounce.
 These three customary units vary.
 However, the metric ounce is usually taken as 25 or 30 ml when volume is being measured, or in grams when mass is being measured.

-The US Food and Drug Administration (FDA) defines the "food labeling ounce" as 30 ml, slightly larger than the 29.6 ml fluid ounce.
+The US Food and Drug Administration (FDA) defines the "food labeling ounce" as 30.0 ml, slightly larger than the 29.6 ml fluid ounce.

 Several Dutch units of measurement have been replaced with informal metric equivalents, including the ons or ounce.
 It originally meant 1/16 of a pound, or a little over 30 g depending on which definition of the pound was used, but was redefined as 100 g when the country metricated.